TheAlpha16/isolet/README.md

 ## IMPORTANT
 - send mail in GKE is not working
-- log errors in goapi properly
-- specify resources for each pod
-- change domain name in the frontend
+- handle errors in the frontend